Reichstag fire: Legal proceedings

-From 21 September to 23 December 1933, the Leipzig Trial took place and was presided over by judges from the German Supreme Court, the Reichsgericht.
+The trial known as the Leipzig Trial took place and was presided over by judges from the German Supreme Court, the Reichsgericht.
 This was Germany's highest court.
-The presiding judge was Judge Dr. Wilhelm Bünger of the Fourth Criminal Court of the Fourth Penal Chamber of the Supreme Court.
+The presiding judge was Judge Wilhelm Bünger of the Fourth Criminal Court of the Fourth Penal Chamber of the Supreme Court.
+The prosecutors were Chief Reich Prosecutor Karl Werner and his assistant Felix Parrisius.
 The accused were charged with arson and with attempting to overthrow the government.